 If the pain after your root canal is increasing instead of dissipating, your dentist may not have been able to reach all the nerves and there may still be some lingering infection.

 If there is an infection still present, you will notice that the pain at the site of the root canal is getting worse, and you will feel some swelling in your cheek.
 If swelling and pain persist, call your dentist immediately.
 It may mean that the dentist didn’t quite reach the very ends of the root.

 Most molars have three canals, but sometimes a fourth canal is hiding deep inside the molar or the nerves are twisted at the base.
 A lot of the time, this is something your dentist can spot in a preliminary x-ray, but sometimes they can sneak through the cracks.

 In some cases, your dentist is not able to differentiate all the nerves from the x-ray so he or she may refer you to an endodontist.
 An endodontist is a dentist that only performs root canals.
 Once your root canal is complete, your regular dentist will then apply your crown.

 Nobody wants to undergo a root canal.
 But, sometimes they are necessary and you might possibly thank us when the pain is gone!

 Sometimes a “re-treat” is necessary to make sure that the infection is completely gone.
 If you are experiencing pain after a root canal, don’t be a hero.
 Come see us.
 Infections do not magically disappear.

-Call us or visit our website to schedule an appointment today.
+Call us or visit our dental practice in South East Boise to schedule an appointment today.
 We promise you will feel so much better!